timm/ezr/docs/about.md

 	def norm(num,x): return x if x=="?" else (x-num.lo)/(num.hi - num.lo - 1E-30)

-> [:NOTE!]
-This distance function is a little unusual in that it reports distances between the dependent `y` goal values.
+> [:NOTE] This distance function is a little unusual in that it reports distances between the dependent `y` goal values.
 Usually distance is defined as the distance between the independent `x` values-- see `dists` (below).